ARTS & CULTURE CONTRIBUTOR 2016-Present

 Hired and supervised artists, writers, graphic designers and vendors; edited books for HarperCollins, Pocket Books, Warner/Aspect, Chronicle, Scholastic, and Little, Brown.

-- U.S.: The New York Times, The New Yorker, The Wall Street Journal, Newsday, The Los Angeles Times, Entertainment Weekly, The Believer, Budget Travel, The Village Voice, Playbill, Rolling Stone, OUT, Seattle Weekly, San Francisco Bay Guardian, Salon, Amazon, Thirteen’s SundayArts blog.
+- U.S.: The Los Angeles Times, Entertainment Weekly, The Believer, Budget Travel, Playbill, Rolling Stone, OUT, Seattle Weekly, San Francisco Bay Guardian, Salon, Amazon, Thirteen’s SundayArts blog.

 - 21 Things to Do When You Turn 21 (project editor; Sellers Publishing)

-- ABBA Treasures (Omnibus; translated in French, Spanish, Swedish and Norwegian)
+- ABBA Treasures (Omnibus; French, Spanish, Swedish and Norwegian translations)

 - "Bulgarian Idol" in Best Music Writing 2007, Robert Christgau, ed.
 (Da Capo; reprint from The Believer magazine)

-- Abba Gold (part of Continuum’s 33 1/3 imprint; translated in Japanese)
+- Abba Gold (part of Continuum’s 33 1/3 imprint; audiobook; Japanese translation)